ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab00.md

 }
 ```

-4. Compile the file with the command `javac HelloWorld.java`
+4. Compile the file with the command `javac Hello.java`

-5. Run the file with the command `java HelloWorld`
+5. Run the file with the command `java Hello`

 6. Navigate to <https://gradescope.com>.
 You should have an account invitation in your email.
 If you don't, ask an instructor, TA or mentor for assistance.